boundless-xyz/boundless/documentation/site/pages/prover-manual/bento/running.md

+---
+title: Running Bento
+description: Bento is a docker compose stack containing all the services to run a Bento cluster on a single or many machines.
+---

 # Running Bento

 Bento is a docker compose stack containing all the services to run a Bento cluster on a single or many machines.